The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: Preliminaries

 Below we study the equivariant self-maps of $M$ given by

-Here $r:(M/G)^{\circ}\rightarrow \mathbb{R}$ is a smooth function which in addition satisfies boundary conditions in cases (3) and (4).
-Namely, $r$ satisfies \begin{enumerate} \item[(i)] the boundary conditions $r(0)=0$ and $r(L)=kL$, in case $(3)$.
+Here, $r:(M/G)^{\circ}\rightarrow \mathbb{R}$ is a smooth function that also meets the boundary conditions in cases (3) and (4).
+This means that $r$ meets the following requirements: \begin{enumerate} \item[(i)] the boundary conditions $r(0)=0$ and $r(L)=kL$, in case $(3)$.
 Here $k=j\abs{W}/2+1$ where $j\in 2\mathbb{Z}$ (and possibly $j\in\mathbb{Z}$, see above); \item[(ii)] the boundary condition $r(0)=0$ in case $(4)$. \end{enumerate} Analogous to Lemma\,2.1 in \cite{MR2480860}, one proves that in case (4) the maps (\ref{map_psi}) are smooth.
-Thus, the maps (\ref{map_psi}) are smooth in all cases (1)-(4).
+Consequently, the maps (\ref{map_psi}) are smooth in every instance (1)-(4).

-In case (3), P\"uttmann and Siffert \cite{MR4000241} studied the maps (\ref{map_psi}) for harmonicity.
-For this purpose the tension field of $\psi$ was calculated in case $(3)$, see Theorems\,A and B in \cite{MR4000241}.
-The calculations in the proofs of Theorems\,A and B are local.
-We can thus conduct the same calculations in cases (1), (2) and (3).
+P\"uttmann and Siffert \cite{MR4000241} examined the maps (\ref{map_psi}) for harmonicity in case (3).
+To this end, the tension field of $\psi$ was computed in case $(3)$, as detailed in Theorems A and B of \cite{MR4000241}.
+The proofs of Theorems A and B involve local calculations.
+Therefore, we can perform the same calculations for cases (1), (2), and (3).

 In order to state these results, we introduce the following notation, which was also used in \cite{MR4000241}.
 By